 Job Prospects...
 At a glance

-With the Canterbury rebuild continuing, there will be more job opportunities for architects and landscape architects.
-Increasing building activity in other New Zealand regions, especially Auckland, should also contribute to improved job prospects over the next few years for both professions.
+There are job opportunities for architects and landscape architects.
+Increasing building activity in various New Zealand regions, especially Auckland, should also contribute to improved job prospects over the next few years for both professions.

 Architects design buildings and oversee and provide advice on their construction.
 They may also advise on urban design projects.

 Landscape architects design and oversee the construction of outdoor spaces such as parks, gardens, urban plazas, and coastal and waterfront areas.
 They also manage, conserve and restore natural or heritage landscapes and public open spaces.

 According to the latest information from the Australian and New Zealand online job ads, some of the top skills employers look for include:

 Source: Burning Glass Technologies’ Labor Insight™ Real-time Labor Market Information tool

 Secondary school subjects that can give a good background to studying architecture and landscape architecture include: art, design, graphics, computer studies, environmental studies, history, biology, geography, physics, mathematics, communications, and technology.